poojak0thari/Music-Database-SQL-Analysis/README.md

 # Music-Database-SQL-Analysis
-Analysis on Music Database -  Chinook playlist database provided by Udacity is done by finding answers from 4 Queries.
+Analysis performed on Music Database - Chinook playlist database provided by Udacity.
+For more understanding of the database, MYSQL Queries are executed for finding answers to some questions and gain insights from the database.